yuvalmGS/gigaspaces-wiki-jekyll/xap97net/persistency.markdown

 # Overview

-GigaSpaces [Space Persistency|XAP95:Space Persistency] interface is the key middleware connection link for loading and storing data to and from persistent data sources.
+GigaSpaces depanlinkSpace Persistencytengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/Space+Persistencybelakanglink interface is the key middleware connection link for loading and storing data to and from persistent data sources.

 .NET persistency is a GigaSpaces implementation on top of Java `SpaceDataSource` and `SpaceSynchronizationEndpoint` classes.

-{% exclamation %} Before you begin, it is recommended to read the [Space Persistency|XAP95:Space Persistency] section.
+{% exclamation %} Before you begin, it is recommended to read the depanlinkSpace Persistencytengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP95/Space+Persistencybelakanglink section.

 {% tip %}